 The first responder technical experts in law enforcement, fire emergency services (FES), and emergency medical services have prescribed levels of training and proficiency that they are required to demonstrate on some periodic basis to retain their certifications.
-Law enforcement and FES professionals serve as incident commanders, and as such, manage the response effort for the immediate threat: the active shooter, the loss of power to mission essential vulnerable assets, etc. The GC and the entire installation staff support that responder effort by bringing in other resources through installation tenant units/agencies and the surrounding local communities, or even other military installations within the geographic area.
+Law enforcement and FES professionals serve as incident commanders, and as such, manage the response effort for the immediate threat: the active shooter, the loss of power to mission essential vulnerable assets, etc. The GC and the entire installation staff support that responder effort by bringing in other resources through installations within the geographic area.
 How the GC supports the incident commander will determine their effectiveness in solving the immediate problem.